Bohuslav Reynek

-Bohuslav Reynek (31 May 1892 in Petrkov (part of Lípa) – 28 October 1971 in Petrkov) was a Czech poet, writer, painter and translator.
+Bohuslav Reynek (31 May 1892 – 28 October 1971) was a Czech poet, writer, painter and translator.

 Education and personal life

-From 1904 to 1911 Reynek studied at Grammar School in Jihlava, Bohemia where he was influenced by his professor Max Eisler.
+Reynek was born on 31 May 1892 in Petrkov (today part of Lípa).
+From 1904 to 1911 Reynek studied at gymnasium in Jihlava, where he was influenced by his professor Max Eisler.
 There he learned both French and German.
 After a short time studying at Prague University, he went to Petrkov.
 In 1926 he married the French poet Suzanne Renaud, whose work he would later translate into Czech.
 In 1914, he started his long-time and close cooperation with Josef Florian in the town of Stará Říše translating, illustrating and publishing his own poetry.
 He and Suzanne had two sons, Daniel (1928–2014) and Jiří (1929–2014).
 In 1949 his farmstead was confiscated by the new Communist state (he and his family were allowed to live on in Petrkov), and the publishers that had heretofore published his work were closed down.
-He died in 1971 on his farmstead, and was buried nearby in Svatý Kříž in the family grave.
+He died on 28 October 1971 on his farmstead in Petrkov and was buried nearby in Svatý Kříž (part of Havlíčkův Brod) in the family grave.